 Herbal remedies have been used for centuries to treat huge variety of ailments and for health promotion purposes.
 But when you become pregnant, it is essential to know which herbs are safe and which herbs to avoid because whatever we ingest (food-born illness, for example) is shared by the growing baby and that includes herbs.

-While most of us think of herbs as remedies for various ailments, and even to help your fertility, once you become pregnant, if you're still on an herb regimen, it's crucial you consult with your doctor immediately.
-According to the NIH, "herbs may contain substances that can cause miscarriage, premature birth, uterine contractions, or injury to the fetus.
-Few studies have been done to measure the effects of various herbs on pregnant women or fetuses. "
+While most of us think of herbs as remedies for various health concerns, and even to help your fertility, once you become pregnant, if you're still on an herb regimen, it's crucial you consult with your doctor immediately.
+Studies have found that some herbs may cause miscarriage, premature contractions and birth, and fetal harm.

-- St. John’s Wort.
-Based on history, St. John’s wort has been used for centuries to treat mental disorders and nerve pain.
-Most recently, it is used as a folk or traditional remedy for depression, anxiety, and/or sleep disorders.
-It has also been noted to affect the efficacy of birth control pills.
-In addition to Echinacea purpura, St. John’s wort at very fractional doses has also been have ill effects on the sperm and egg.
-Another study evaluated human sperm and long term exposure to St. John’s wort, which demonstrated reduced sperm viability and potential mutations.
+St. John's wort has been used for centuries to treat mental disorders and nerve pain.
+Most recently, it is used as a remedy for depression, anxiety and sleep disorders.
+In addition to echinacea purpura, St. John's wort at very fractional doses has also been have ill effects on the sperm and egg, and potential genetic mutations which could compromise the health of a pregnancy.